The Ariel HT 5...

 I have a new Glass-Fibre tank for the bike that I am working on, and have now got a pair of alloy Ariel Leader hubs awaiting being spoked up.

-The frame is off to the powder coaters in the next week, and we will attempt to machine the Marzocchi forks to fit inside the Norton Sliders. or I may just use the 38mm Marzocchi fork stanchions that fit straight into the Norton fork sliders ... legs....
+The frame is off to the powder coaters in the next week, and we will attempt to machine the Marzocchi forks to fit inside the Norton Sliders. or I did think of useing the 38mm Marzocchi fork stanchions that fit straight into the Norton fork sliders ... legs....but that would not be playing the game.

 This superb Justyn Norek photo of the ex Sammy Miller 286 GON his so called second bike, but fitted with most parts from GOV132.
 Is the sort of image I imagine our "Otter" HT 5 to look like when it is finished.